henryppercy/restaurant-order-tracking-api/README.md

 2. Navigate into the newly created repo: `cd 2022-aug-restaurant-api`
 3. From the root of the project run: `composer install`
 4. To run the application locally run: `composer start`
+5. The API can be accessed at port `8080` or whichever specified in the terminal
-5. Run this command in the application directory to run the test suite: `composer test`
+6. Run this command in the application directory to run the test suite: `composer test`

 ### 3.2 Database